MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Use/executive.md

 #### Select meeting categories

- * Under **Select meeting categories**, select categories of meetings to include in the charts of the dashboard:
+ * Under **Select meeting categories**, select categories of meetings to include on this dashboard:

    ![meeting view slider control](../../Images/mya/use/select-meeting-categories.png)

-## Special cases
+After you select categories, they appear in all the charts of this page: [Percentage breakdown](#percentage-breakdown), [Meeting trends, and Meeting details](#meeting-trends-and-meeting-details).

+## Which meetings are included?

 The Executive dashboard does not report on every event in the executive's Outlook calendar.
 It generally includes all meetings, but note the following cases:

-### Included meetings
+### Included

  * Personal appointments such as time set aside for a soccer game, are included in the dashboard view.

-### Excluded meetings
+### Excluded

 The following kinds of meetings are excluded from view, by default, in the dashboard: